How to Install KDE Plasma on Linux Mint 22 and 21

 Fix a Missing KDE Plasma Session at Linux Mint Login

-If “Plasma” does not appear in the session selector at the login screen, the session files may not have been installed correctly.
-Verify the installation by checking for the session file:
+If “Plasma” does not appear in the session selector at the login screen, the session file may be missing.
+Check for the exact file first:

-If the file is missing, reinstall the plasma-desktop package:
+If the file is missing, reinstall the workspace packages that provide the Plasma session and desktop shell:

 Fix KDE Plasma Crashes After Linux Mint Login

-If Plasma crashes immediately after login or you see a black screen, a corrupted configuration file may be the cause.
-Switch to a text console with Ctrl+Alt+F3, log in, and rename your Plasma configuration directory to reset settings:
+If Plasma crashes immediately after login or you see a black screen, a corrupted user-level Plasma or KWin configuration file may be the cause.
+Switch to a text console with Ctrl+Alt+F3, log in, and move the most common per-user files into a backup directory:

-Then switch back to the graphical login with Ctrl+Alt+F1 and try logging in again.
+Then switch back to the graphical login with Ctrl+Alt+F1 or Ctrl+Alt+F7, depending on your session, and try logging in again.
 If the crashes happen on AMD or Intel graphics, it is also worth checking whether you need to upgrade Mesa drivers on Linux Mint before rebuilding the Plasma profile.

 Remove KDE Plasma from Linux Mint